Get to know our good practices for boosting the relationship with your software development partner

 Having a team that is compatible with your own culture is great.
 On top of that, they fully understand your company’s product and purpose, you’ll be better set for success.
 Part of having fluid communication is explaining your product and motivation carefully.
 That way, the team can be highly aligned with your purpose.

-For some people, being geographically far away seems like an obstacle for effective communication, but that’s not true.
+For some people, not sharing an office seems like an obstacle for effective communication, but that’s not true.
 You will have more than enough time and resources to successfully communicate your company’s goals through calls and presentations, ideally at the early stages of the project.
 Having a deeper understanding of your company will also help the development team come up with even better and more fitting solutions and ideas.
 If you are in a project that’s currently in progress and you feel like the team is lacking a bit of motivation, a good idea is to show them an update of how your company is doing and how their work is significatively helping with the main purpose.
 This will help shorten the distance.
 Planning an onboarding process is a nice way to put these conversations on the table.
 It’s a great idea for tackling the next point too!

 Establish everyone’s roles clearly